rakuten-ads/Rakuten-Ads-iOS/doc/interstitial/README.md

  - `RUNAInterstitialAdSizeCustom`: customize support to let app set the layout constraints with a `RUNAInterstitialAdCustomDecorator`.

+__BOOL hideStatusBar__

+The `hideStatusBar` property controls the visibility of the status bar when the interstitial ad is displayed.

+ - `true`: The status bar will be hidden during the interstitial ad display for a full immersive experience.

+ - `false`: The status bar remains visible during the interstitial ad display.

 __RUNAInterstitialAdCustomDecorator decorator__

 `typedef void (^RUNAInterstitialAdCustomDecorator)(UIView* const containerView, UIView* const adView, UIImageView* const closeButton);`